Onemind-Services-LLC/naf/60 Multi-Vendor Network Automation/exercise/exercise2.md

     'interfaces' :['ethernet1/1','ethernet1/3']
 }
 ```
-3. Create configure_ospf_ny.py and add below config
+3. Proceed by creating a file named configure_ospf_ny.py and add the following configuration:

-Description: Below mentioned code will configure the OSPF on all the devices.
-Below is the brief description about each function which is defined in the code.
+Description: This script configures OSPF on all devices in the network.
+Below is a brief description of each function defined in the code.

-check_ssh_connectivity: This function will check the connectivity status to the all devices before configuring the OSPF.
+check_ssh_connectivity: This function checks the connectivity status to all devices before configuring OSPF.

-apply_ospf_config_cisco: This function uses the netmiko library and configures the Cisco NXOS device.
+apply_ospf_config_cisco: This function utilizes the netmiko library to configure OSPF on Cisco NX-OS devices.

-apply_ospf_config_juniper: This function uses the netmiko library and configures the Juniper device.
+apply_ospf_config_juniper: This function uses the netmiko library to configure OSPF on Juniper devices.

-generate_palo_alto_api_key: This function connects to the Palo Alto device and generates the API token for rest API.
+generate_palo_alto_api_key: This function connects to the Palo Alto device and generates the API token for the REST API.

-modify_virtual_router: This function modifies the virtual router in the Palo Alto and enables the OSPF in it.
+modify_virtual_router: This function modifies the virtual router in Palo Alto and enables OSPF.

-commit_configuration: This function safe The PALO Alto configuration.
+commit_configuration: This function safely commits the Palo Alto configuration.

 ```python
 import requests